Is Sega Dreamcast Discontinued? What Happened?

 Sega was also selling each Dreamcast unit at a loss, hoping to make the money back on game sales.
 That model required strong sales momentum, which the PS2 announcement disrupted.
 Piracy spread quickly too, because it was easy to copy and play games without modifying the hardware.

 On January 31, 2001, Sega announced it would stop making the Dreamcast.
 Production ended on March 31, 2001.
 Sega left the console hardware business and went on to make games for other companies’ platforms.
 The Dreamcast sold around 9 million units worldwide, which was not enough to keep it going, but it built a devoted following that still celebrates the console today.
+Its influence still shows up now in the use of bold, cel-shaded animation art and in the online console gaming it helped pioneer.

 Timeline